mmattel/Antora-Asciidoc-Extensions/antora/find orphaned files/README.md

 ## Check the Result

 To double check the successful integration, run a build and pipe the result into a file for ease of reviewing.

+## Mass Deletion of Orphaned Files

+* Change into the repo's root
+* Enable the extension and run it
+* Copy the output printed into a file such as `to_delete.txt`
+* Run `xargs rm <to_delete.txt`
+* Remove `to_delete.txt`
+* Rerun the extension to see if all is gone
+* Disable the extension and run a normal build, check if building has errors.\
+If this happens take back the deleted file in question and fix the problem
+* Create a PR and merge it